Pam explains how she came to realise her mother needed to go into a care home and how she chose it.

 - Choosing a care home: practical advice to help you find the most suitable home for your relative.

-- Accessing local authority and NHS care and support: information about eligibility criteria and how to get the best out of the system.
+- Accessing local authority care and support: information about eligibility criteria and how to get the best out of the system.